 The ramen was good, but it may not be everyone’s cup of tea because of its unique flavor.
 My brother, who was with me, absolutely loved the ramen!
 He said it was one of his best meals in Kyoto.

-If you are looking for a place that is less touristy and more local, this would be a good place.
+If you are looking for a less touristy and more local place, this would be a good place.

 Menya Takakura Nijo